-There are good reasons for this too; as well as tasting great, black tea has a range of science-backed health benefits.
+As well as tasting great, black tea has a range of potential health benefits.

-This article will take a look at the drink in more detail as well as examine the interesting ways it can improve our health.
+This article will take a look at the drink in more detail as well as examine the interesting ways in which it may improve our health.

 What Is Black Tea?

 Tea is available in four different varieties; black, green, oolong, and white.

 Interestingly, all four varieties of tea come from the same leaves of the same plant; the Camellia sinensis.

 The difference between black and green tea solely depends on the processing of the tea leaves.

 The drink has long been valued for its health properties in China and India, where it has been a traditional part of society for many centuries.